KAB47/Lead-Routing-and-Data-Optimisation-Analysis-Project/README.md

 ## TL;DR

-Auditing ~22,000 Snowflake EMEA CRM accounts to find why SDRs and Comm Reps were receiving wrong leads — using Excel to flag mismatches, Power BI to visualise them, and Python (Pandas) to automate corrections.
+Auditing ~22,000 Snowflake EMEA CRM accounts to find why SDRs and Comm Reps were receiving wrong leads — using Excel to flag mismatches, Power BI to visualise them, and Python (Pandas) to audit/detect inconsistencies and automate corrections.

 **Main Insights Found/Outcomes**
 1. **24%** of all leads (4,446 accounts) are incorrectly routed.